 The Importance of Sleep During Pregnancy

 Unfortunately, there is a myriad of symptoms during pregnancy that can challenge both your quantity and quality of sleep.
-A separate article examines the research on common pregnancy sleep issues and the evidence on what interventions are proven to work.
+A separate article will examine the research on common pregnancy sleep issues and the evidence on what interventions are proven to work.
 This article focuses on essential tips to overall improve your sleep.

 Drivers of Sleep

 Sleep falls into two categories.
 REM (rapid eye movement) is named for the movements your eyes make during this stage of sleep and non-REM.
 The non-REM sleep stage is further broken down into four stages.
 Stages 1-2 are stages of lighter sleep.
 Stages 3-4 are deeper sleep.
 Every sleep cycle is about 90 minutes long.
 You start each cycle in non-rem, then go into REM, and back into non-REM.
 Every sleep cycle does not have the same ratio of non-REM to REM.
-In the first half of the night, you get more deep sleep, and in the second half of the night, the majority of your sleep cycles are REM and lighter stages of sleep.
+In the first half of the night, you get more deep sleep, and in the second half, most of your sleep cycles are REM and lighter stages of sleep.
 If you cut your sleep from eight to six hours, you are not just losing 25% of your sleep; you are missing out on 60-90% of your REM sleep.
 All stages of sleep are critical for different things.

 Dial-in Your Sleep